dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ### 1. Get your design grid into your developer environment

-If you want to code your designs based on a grid system, there is no other way; you need to bring your grid and baseline guides to your developer environment.
+If you want to code your designs based on a grid system, there is only one way; you need to bring your grid and baseline guides to your developer environment.

-In my opinion, one of the many reasons for not implementing the Hard grid system is that there aren't grid systems available on the browser for developers – whereas it is simple to set them on Figma or Sketch.
+**In my opinion, one of the many reasons for not implementing the Hard Grid system is that there aren't grid systems available on the browser for developers – whereas it is simple to set them on Figma or Sketch.**

 So I recommend you code your own grid and have a visual reference to implement all your components.